Palladium02/hephaestus/docs/requests.md

 # Requests

-Everytime a user makes a request to your server a request object will be created.
+Every time a user makes a request to your server a request object will be created.
 This request object holds the most important information you need as a developer.
 For example the headers, the body and much more.